frediethomas/SpringMVCTomcat/README.md

 	helm install jaeger jaegertracing/jaeger -f jaeger_values.yaml

-	View the Grafana Dashboard and select any of the services (say :MVC ) and find traces.
+	View the jaeger Dashboard and select any of the services (say :MVC ) and find traces.
 We will see the entire flow of events across apllications within a trace.